Gladsomeguru/Hubble-web-assessment/README.md

 # Hubble-web-assessment
 UI/WordPress Developer Assessment – Hubble Web

 This project is a mockup-to-HTML/CSS conversion created for the Hubble Web UI/WordPress Developer Assessment.
-The design was built completely from scratch using HTML and CSS, based on the images provided for the assignment.
+The design was built completely from scratch using HTML, CSS and JS based on the images provided for the assignment.

 What’s Included